-"Mission Aligned Initiative (MAI)" means the mission-focused educational goal(s) measured through documentation and a written narrative as part of the Academic Performance Framework.
+"Mission Aligned Initiative (MAI)" means the mission-focused educational goal(s)

+Performance Framework.

 "Performance Framework" means the assessment tool that sets forth the performance indicators, measures, and metrics used by the COMMISSION to guide their evaluation of the SCHOOL'S academic, organizational, and financial performance under this Charter Contract.